 (Helpful hints for preventing problems)

-- Babies should always sleep on their backs to decrease the chance of SIDS.
+- Infants should always sleep on their backs to decrease the chance of SIDS.

-- Don't allow your baby to hold their bottle or take it to bed.
+- Don't allow your baby to hold his bottle or take it to bed.

 - Try to delay middle-of-the-night feedings.
 Begin to discourage the 2:00 a.m. feeding by whatever means seem appropriate to you.